使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

 All: Ohh.
 Ouch.

-loosely :in a way that is not exact
+loosely ['lu:sli]: in a way that is not exact 不精确地,不严谨地

-translate :to understand sth in a particular way or give sth a particular meaning
+translate (something) (as something) [træns'leit]: to understand something in a particular way or give something a

 Rachel: Since when?

 Joey: Since always.
-It's like dating language.
-Y'know, like 'It's not you' means 'It is you'.
+It's like, dating language.
+You know, like, 'It's not you.' means 'It is you.'

-alcoholic :a person who regularly drinks too much alcohol and cannot easily stop drinking, so that it has become an illness n.嗜酒者
+alcoholic [ælkə'hɔlik]: a person who regularly drinks too much alcohol and cannot easily stop drinking, so that it has

-Phoebe: Or, or, y'know, um, 'I think we should see other people' means 'Ha, ha, I already am'.
+Phoebe: Or, or, you know, um, 'I think we should see other people.' means 'Ha!
+Ha!
+I already am.'

-ha :(also ha! ha!) the word for the sound that people make when they laugh
+ha: the word for the sound that people make when they laugh 哈哈(用于书面语中,表示笑声)

 Rachel: And everybody knows this?

-cushion the blow :to make sth that is unpleasant seem less unpleasant and easier to accept
+cushion the blow ['kuʃən]: to make something that is unpleasant seem less unpleasant and easier to accept 缓和冲击,

-put sth to sleep :to kill a sick or injured animal by giving it drugs so that it dies without pain.
-People say ‘put to sleep’ to avoid saying ‘kill’.
+put something to sleep: to kill a sick or injured animal by giving it drugs so that it dies without pain.
+People say "put to

 Opening Credits

-knowledge :the state of knowing about a particular fact or situation
+knowledge ['nɔlidʒ]: the state of knowing about a particular fact or situation 知道,知晓,见闻

 Chandler: Hey, that was really good!

 Chandler: Okay.
-"So.
-Whaddya want from me, Damone, huh?"
+'So, what do you want from me, Damone, huh?'

-cell :a room for one or more prisoners in a prison or police station n.单人牢房,小囚房
+cell: a room for one or more prisoners in a prison or police station 单人牢房;小牢房

-fumble :to use your hands in an awkward way when you are doing sth or looking for sth
+fumble ['fʌmbl]: to use your hands in an awkward way when you are doing something 笨拙地处理,笨手笨脚地做事

-drag :(informal) an act of breathing in smoke from a cigarette, etc. n.抽烟 (101.Monica takes a sip of her drink.
-103.Chandler: Alright, now try taking a puff.)
+drag [dræg]: an act of breathing in smoke from a cigarette, etc. (从香烟、烟斗)深吸一口烟

 Chandler: I think this is probably why Damone smokes in his cell alone.